 The following describes the fields shown when configuring the Custom Postback URL integration within your Uptime account:

 - Postback URL: Enter the URL which will receive data via the postback.

 - Alias: The reference name you desire to assign to your Custom Postback URL profile.
 It can assist you with organizing multiple provider profiles within your Uptime account.

-*Once you've configured your Custom Postback URL profile, you will need to assign the profile to a contact group located under Alerting>Contacts.
-The profile is assigned at the Push Notifications field within the contact group.
+*Once you've configured your Custom Postback URL profile, you will need to assign the profile to a contact group located under Notifications>Contacts.
+The profile is assigned to the Push Notifications field within the contact group.

 Additional Custom Postback URL Configuration Notes